Discover 10 ways to take care of your teeth and gums naturally—from oil pulling and tongue scraping to our better-than-toothpaste powder recipe!

 - Repeat daily, first thing in the morning, on an empty stomach.

 You may have to build up to the 20 minutes.
-At first, I had so much saliva in my mouth along with the oil that I could only swish for a minute or two.
-Start where you can and build-up to 10 to 20 minutes.
+At first, you may have so much saliva in your mouth along with the oil that you can only swish for a minute or two.
+Start where you can and build up to 10 to 20 minutes.

 Oil pulling draws out toxins from your body.
-It is primarily used to keep your teeth, gums, and mouth healthy and improves your overall health.
+It is primarily used to keep your teeth, gums, and mouth healthy, but it also helps improve your overall health.